AnthonySteele/anthonysteele.github.io/CodingStandards.md

 or "constants in `ALL_CAPS`", in languages where they are no longer needed.

 Languages have different coding conventions, and some of that is by chance and culture e.g. [Use of K&R brace style](https://en.wikipedia.org/wiki/Indentation_style#K&R_style).
-But some of it is down to how the language works, and that can vary: the examples given above are useful in `C`, but do not make sense in `C#`.
+But some of it is down to how the language works, and that can vary: the examples given above are useful in `C`, but do not make sense in `C#` or many recent languages.
 So the experience gained in other languages and ecosystems is valuable, but is not infallible.

 Consider writing the rule with a reason, e.g. as "You **should** do _some action_ so that _desired outcome_." and see if it still makes sense.